FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_error.md

         sm_ssl=false
    ```

-   The two configurations should be consistent, set to 'true' in the national secret environment and 'false' in the non-national secret environment.
+   The two configurations should be consistent, set to 'true' in the national secret environment and 'false' in the non-national secret environment

 ## `there has no connection available for the group, maybe all connections disconnected or the group does not exist`

 The group id used by the console does not exist.
-There are two ways to start the console.:
+There are two ways to start the console:

 Specify Group: `bash start.sh groupId`
 Default startup: 'bash start.sh ', the group id used at this time is the group configured in the' config.toml 'file: